The use of CBD among young people

 The wide range of its positive effects on the organism is well documented and evidence of its efficacy is demonstrated by those who use it, with positive results obtained in chronic pain, mood disorders, neurodegenerative disorders and as an anticonvulsant in the treatment of epilepsy.

-Several studies have also shown an anxiolytic effect of CBD, and the reported effects on sleep disorders seem positive.
+Several studies have also shown an anxiolytic effect of CBD, and the reported effects for sleep disorders seem positive.

-In fact, young people often use cannabis with a high THC content, and the introduction of such a product may possibly limit this phenomenon in time.
+In fact, young people often use cannabis with a high THC content, and the introduction of such a product could possibly limit this phenomenon in time.

 Data